jacobp100/cssta/README.md

 # CSSTA

 Experimental project.
-Basically CSS Modules, but puts the CSS in the files, because that might be useful for some projects.
-Can generate real CSS files for production (with really tiny class names).
+Basically CSS Modules, but puts the CSS in the files, because that might be useful for some projects. **Can generate real CSS files for production** (with really tiny class names).

-Not released on NPM yet.

 Like CSS Modules, it

 * Scopes class names
 * Scopes animation names

-Unline CSS Modules, it
+Unlike CSS Modules, it

 * Does not allow variables (except for CSS `var(--name)`)
 * Does not include `:global` and `:local`

-Usage,
+# Usage

 ```js
 const styles = cssta(`